jazzypants1989/jessquery/README.md

 // EVERYTHING is optional.
 You can just pass a URL if you want.
 $("#otherSubmitButton").on("click", (event) => {
   $$("#bigForm").send({
+    event,
-    event, // to prevent default submission
+    // Just pass in the event to prevent default submission
+    url: "/api/cool-endpoint",
-    url: "/api/cool-endpoint", // Otherwise, the formaction attribute or any parent form's action would be used if it exists.
+    // Otherwise, it will use the formaction attribute or any parent form's action if it exists.
-    body: { cool: "data" }, // Otherwise, the form's data would be used.
+    body: { cool: "data" },
+    // Otherwise, the form's data would be used.
 If no form, the textContent would be used.
+    method: "PUT",
-    method: "PUT", // POST is the default
+    // POST is the default
-    onWait: () => console.log("Waiting for the server to respond..."), // You still get all the extra event hooks and options.
+    onWait: () => console.log("Waiting for the server to respond..."),
+    // You still get all the extra event hooks and options.
     headers: {
-      "Cool-Header": "Cool-Value", // And, of course, all the normal fetch options as well.
+      "Cool-Header": "Cool-Value",
     },
+    // And, of course, all the normal fetch options as well.
   })
 })
-// (this will send multiple fetches though.
+// (this will send multiple fetches ($$) though.
 No caching or batching... yet)
 ```

 ## Interfaces